mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 Algorithms
 ----------
 - :ref:`algm-LoadElementalAnalysisData` algorithm was introduced for loading runs for the new Elemental Analysis GUI, enabling it to be registered by WorkspaceHistory.
+- :ref:`algm-PlotAsymmetryByLogValue` has a new property Alpha to set the balance parameter, default to 1.0
 - The functions RemoveExpDecay and EstimateMuonAsymmetryFromCounts were modified to use point data instead of bin edges for removing the exponential.

 :ref:`Release 6.0.0 <v6.0.0>`